 Natural Cycles’ effectiveness

-Natural Cycles' algorithm has been cleared as a medical device for birth control both by the FDA in the US and in Europe.
-We are also listed in the ARTG in Australia and on the SMDR in Singapore and have received a Class II Medical Device License from Health Canada to be used as birth control.
 This means that rigorous clinical studies have been performed to establish the effectiveness.
 Natural Cycles' algorithm’s method failure is 0.5%, while the perfect use effectiveness was shown to be 98% (2% failure rate), and the typical use effectiveness is 93% (7% failure rate).

 Other differences between Natural Cycles & TCOYF

 - The effectiveness of the TCOYF rules has never been clinically validated.
 However, as a regulated medical device, Natural Cycles is subject to rigorous testing and yearly audits.
-Our FDA clearance is based on the analysis of more than 15,000 women over 180,000 cycles.
+Our FDA clearance is based on analyzing more than 15,000 women over 180,000 cycles.
 We monitor the app’s performance monthly to ensure our Pearl Index remains constant and our effectiveness rate remains the same.
 You can read more about our research, including our effectiveness studies, here.

-- The TCOYF states that if one only uses temperature and not cervical mucus, one should not trust pre-ovulatory Green (non-fertile) Days as one cannot predict ovulation in advance based on temperature only.
+- The TCOYF states that if one only uses temperature and not cervical mucus, one should not trust pre-ovulatory Green (non-fertile) Days, as one cannot predict ovulation in advance based on temperature only.
 However, the Natural Cycles algorithm learns from a user's individual cycle pattern and has a generous buffer of Red Days before the ovulation day, taking any cycle irregularities into account.
 When using Natural Cycles, Green Days can be trusted both before and after ovulation, since the risk of pregnancy is very low due to the algorithm giving a Green Day in the fertile window (0.5%).

 - The Natural Cycles algorithm uses sophisticated statistical tests to confirm that ovulation has happened by comparing the temperature curve to what that particular person’s ovulation pattern and temperature pattern look like during ovulation.
 Therefore, it can sometimes need more than three high temperatures and sometimes less, depending on the data and statistical significance.
 If Natural Cycles instead used the simple 3-over-6 rule of TCOYF to confirm ovulation, the method failure rate would be much higher than it is.